Minhal12345/sports-betting-pipeline/README.md

 # Sports Betting Odds Data Pipeline

 This repository is an **end-to-end data engineering portfolio project**: it ingests live sports betting odds from a public API, lands raw data in cloud object storage, refines it through a medallion-style lakehouse on Databricks, and exposes curated **Gold** analytics models through **dbt Core** against **Unity Catalog**.
-The goal is to demonstrate how modern batch pipelines combine orchestration, lakehouse patterns, and governed analytics—skills that translate directly to production analytics platforms.
+The goal is to demonstrate how modern batch pipelines combine orchestration, lakehouse patterns, and governed analytics; skills that translate directly to production analytics platforms.

 ---